olivemckenzie2003/leaflet-challenge/README.md

 });

 "GeoJson.
-Represents a GeoJSON object or an array of GeoJSON objects.
-Allows you to parse GeoJSON data and display it on the map.
+Represents a GeoJSON object or an array of GeoJSON objects, which allows the parsing of GeoJSON data and displays it on the map.
 Extends FeatureGroup."
 Google

 This section of code creates the plates popup feature data by accessing the PB2002_plates.json file through plateData and use L.geoJson to dispay parse GeoJSON data and display it on the map

 function createFeatures(earthquakeData, plateData) {